 Categories of data: The Personal Data concern the following categories of data:

-Data on user behaviour collected through pixels placed on the data exporter’s websites, mobile applications and/or digital mediums owned and/or operated by AcuityAds’ Third-Party Partners, including cookie IDs, mobile advertising identifiers and other pseudonymous identifiers of the users of the data exporter’s websites, mobile applications and/or digital mediums as outlined in the Agreement.
+Data on user behaviour collected through pixels placed on the data importer’s websites, mobile applications and/or digital mediums owned and/or operated by AcuityAds’ Third-Party Partners, including cookie IDs, mobile advertising identifiers and other pseudonymous identifiers of the users of the data importer’s websites, mobile applications and/or digital mediums as outlined in the Agreement.

 Data pertaining to the personnel of both parties necessary for the respective parties’ performance of the Agreement including email addresses, telephone numbers, name, title and billing information.